microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 ### Output.Format

 Configures the format that results will be presented in.
-This option only applies to output generated from `Invoke-PSRule`.
+This option applies to `Invoke-PSRule`, `Assert-PSRule` and `Get-PSRule`.
+This options is ignored by other cmdlets.

 The following format options are available: